awslabs/aws-lambda-rust-runtime/lambda-http/README.md

 Thanks to the `Request` type we can seamlessly handle proxy integrations without the worry to specify the specific service type.

-There is also an extension for `lambda_http::Request` structs that provide access to [API gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format) and [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html) features.
+There is also an extension for `lambda_http::Request` structs that provides access to [API gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format) and [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html) features.

 For example some handy extensions: